Collected notes and photos from getting around.

 The end of my trip to the Croatian capital in 2022

-Lastly, below is a few pics from other airports with no big story attached, but I still like 'em.
+Lastly, here are a few pics from other airports with no big story attached, but I still like 'em.

 Abu Dhabi (AUH)